 “Well, weren’t you just about to do something impossible for me?”

-“Do that, Sev,” she says, and her green eyes bore on his like an insistent plea.
+“Do that, Sev,” she says, and her eyes bore on his like an insistent plea.
 He has always known, but he is especially reminded at times like this that he will never, not even long after she’s gone, forget the precise color of her eyes.
 “I don’t think I can save you now, but I believe you still can.”